Google Analytics 4 for SEO: How to Find Key Data Insights

 1. How much organic traffic are you getting, and is the volume growing?

-On average, 53.3% of visitors reach a website through organic search engine results.
+As of 2024, organic search continues to be a significant driver of website visits, accounting for approximately 33% of overall traffic across various industries.
 Google Analytics recognizes the most popular search engines and aggregates traffic from them in the Organic Search traffic channel.

 You can view GA4 organic traffic data in the Traffic Acquisition report under the Acquisition section.
 Select Session default channel grouping to compare the amount of traffic you get from SEO over the rest of the channels.
 You can also select different time periods and compare them.